 School director of European school Luxembourg 2 Per Frithiofson doesn’t want to share important information about school transport with parents.
-This breaks with a 68 years old tradition and is based on the school director’s personal resentment.
+This breaks with a 68-year-old tradition and is based on the school director’s personal resentment.

 ATSEEE starts with enrollment

 As each year in May, ATSEEE started with enrollment for school transport for the school year 2021-2022.
 All the parents, who are already using ATSEEE services, received an email with important information on enrolling their children for the next school year.

 This practice dates back to 68 years, in the year 1953, when the first European school Luxembourg opened.
 The same year ATSEEE was created on 25.09.1953 and started working and organising school transport for European school.
 Such close collaboration between parents association and school administration allows ATSEEE to organise school transport efficiently and provides transport to as many children as possible.

 As each year, both schools were asked to pass this information to all the parents in schools.
 European school Luxembourg 1 did it immediately, but European school Luxembourg 2 didn’t.

 Per Frithiofson blocks informing parents

 So he decided that the Word file ATSEEE prepared and already shared with their clients and Luxembourg 1 school cannot be shared with parents of Luxembourg 2 school.
-His reasoning is because text might include personal data and the school can’t share this information without having a non-disclosure agreement with ATSEEE.
+His reasoning is because the text might include personal data and the school can’t share this information without having a non-disclosure agreement with ATSEEE.

-Per Frithiofson words are: I’m trying to keep arm length distance to possible breaches of the GDPR.
-Every time we have been reported for such it is extremely time consuming for the staff at school regardless of the outcome.
+Per Frithiofson words are: I’m trying to keep an arm’s length distance to possible breaches of the GDPR.
+Every time we have been reported for such it is extremely time-consuming for the staff at school regardless of the outcome.